 Interior Architecture and Design Program Mission and Goals

 The program guides students toward becoming dedicated interior designers with strong communication skills and creative problem solving while preparing them to make positive impacts in the practice of interior design through multidimensional practice opportunities.
 The program engages in its mission through research-based problem solving providing a solid transition from education to practice in a global community.

-The interior design faculty strives to deliver program outcomes through five goals maximizing our location and resources and embracing change as a constant variable.
+The interior architecture and design faculty strives to deliver program outcomes through five goals maximizing our location and resources and embracing change as a constant variable.
 Examples can be identified across a majority of the curriculum; primary evidence is identified but evidence may also be found in coursework across the program of study, culminating in the capstone project.

 - Goal 1: Apply research-based problem solving to the design of interiors to effect positive change in the health, welfare, and quality of life for people at home, work, and leisure-built environments.